 This trust relationship is usually based on a certificate exchanged between the identity provider and the service provider.
 This certificate is used to sign identity information sent from the identity provider to the service provider to know it is coming from a trusted source.
 The certificate used must match your SAML response.

-Most identity providers can include multiple active certificates in the metadata, so you can add your new certificate before the existing certificate expires.
+If your Identity Provider (IdP) can include multiple active certificates in the metadata, as most can, you can add your new certificate before the existing certificate expires.
 This ensures that Slate has access to the necessary certificates when the switch is made by the identity provider.
+If there are no changes to your entity ID or attribute (for user ID), there will be no need for a manual update/intervention from Technolutions.